logoPostPlanify

 Possible Explanations for Lower Views

-Your scheduled post might have simply been less engaging content, posted at a suboptimal time, or hit a slow algorithm period.
-Confirmation bias makes you remember the scheduled posts that failed.
+Pure coincidenceA scheduled post might simply be less engaging, posted at a suboptimal time, or hit a slow algorithm period.
+Confirmation bias amplifies this.Track performance data over 20+ posts before drawing conclusions.

 Our Recommendation